top of page

 Q: So what is happening with Uniti now?

 A: Uniti will now rest for some years.
-I still intend on producing the Uniti One, but I want to do it with my own money, not investors.
+I want to develop such a vehicle one day, but I want to do it with my own money, not investors.
 That means I need to play the game of capitalism in a broader sense for a while.
-But I'll probably pick it up again in the future.
+There is also a team in Sweden working to keep the dream alive!

 Q: What were the main causes behind Uniti's failure?